w3techh/ob-screenshot/README.md

 # ob-screenshot

-A lightweight application for quickly taking screenshots in OpenBox
+A lightweight application for quickly taking screenshots in OpenBox.
+Tk and Qt variants offered.

 ## 🚀 Features
 - Easy screenshot capture with selection mode